ajie-eriksholm/Eardrum-segmentation/README.md

 The same anatomical normalization principles are preserved:

 - Head localization.
-- Anatomically consistent coordinate systems.
+- Standardized anatomical orientation.
 - Landmark-based alignment.
+- Consistent coordinate systems.
 - Standardized cropping.

+The preprocessing workflow consists of:

+1. Intensity clipping.
+2. Head localization using TotalSegmentator.
+3. Native-resolution head ROI extraction.
+4. Construction of a standardized local reference frame.
+5. Landmark detection using a 3D U-Net.
+6. Frankfort-plane alignment.
+7. High-resolution ear extraction.
+8. Intensity normalization.

-The key difference is that landmark detection is performed on a temporary low-resolution representation, while all final ear volumes are generated from a high-resolution reference frame.
+The key difference from the original P1-P4 workflow is that landmark detection is performed on a temporary low-resolution representation, while all final ear crops are generated in a high-resolution reference frame.

-Final outputs are therefore produced without the coarse intermediate downsampling used in the original P1-P4 workflow.
+Final outputs are therefore produced without the coarse intermediate downsampling used in the original preprocessing workflow.

 ---